 - Missing pages on bankruptcy paperwork if applicable, missing pages from divorce decree if applicable, tax returns not signed by the borrower or borrowers, or just missing complete documents

 - Issues with the home appraisal report

-Letters of explanations with regards to credit inquiries, late payments, prior bad credit.
+Letters of explanation concerning credit inquiries, late payments, and prior bad credit.